7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Administration-Cheatsheet.md

 - Open port 445 - check firewall
 - Enable - `Secure tranfer required`

+Accessing a Azure a File Share - Mount with File explorer!
+UNC pathing:  `\\$StorageAccount.file.core.windows.net\$FileShare`

-File mounting can be done on-demand with the `mount` command or on-boot (persistent) by creating an entry in /etc/fstab.
+With Linux file share mounting can be done on-demand with the `mount` command or on-boot (persistent) by creating an entry in /etc/fstab.

 Setup File Sync
 `Azure File Sync -> Create` - Marketplace - not default, but covered in AZ 104